samwell-ho/openpgp-ca/doc/src/bridging.md

 =1fqR
 -----END PGP PRIVATE KEY BLOCK-----

-password for this key: 'radar Undergrad consuming Repulsive Emptiness'
+Password for this key: 'radar Undergrad consuming Repulsive Emptiness'.
 ```

 We will also need the public key of this OpenPGP CA instance so that the admin